rishabh3112/Binary-Trees/README.md

 7. Pre-order traversal `#4`
 8. Post-order traversal `#5`
 9. Construct Tree From InOrder and preOrder arrays `#10`
+10. Construct Tree From InOrder and postOrder arrays `#11`

 #### Contribute
 Submit a pull request with description 😎